chrischank/ESG_RealEstate/README.md

 This assumption is correct, although aggregated distance performs only slightly better than closest distance, however it seems that the number of stations accessible matter less.

+### Directions for further investigation
+- Analysis for this exercise left out ```CONSTRUCTION_DATE_BAND``` due to the high complexity of some with just year and some with England and Wales year type, not clear how to harmonise this.
+- Quantilised Sales Date with the same analysis might be able to tell us how these features change in importance over time, maybe ESG matter a lot less previously than now.
+- Subsetting data with the same analysis for both ```BUILT_FORM``` and ```PropertyType``` could inform us on how the investigated feature matter for different build types.
+- Further investigation into how energy consumption and energy efficiency towards ratings would be interesting.
+Although I suspect these are not the only variables involved in the rating, therefore, I believe we need more information before this can be performed.